-The film is set mostly in Lawrence, Kansas, which was chosen by the screenwriters as a way to dramatize how nuclear war would affect everyone.
-During the Cold War, it was theorized that Lawrence, Kansas would be one of the few cities completely unaffected by nuclear war as it is near the exact geographic center of the United States.
+The screenwriters chose to set the film mostly in Lawrence, Kansas, to dramatize how nuclear war would affect everyone.
+During the Cold War, it was theorized that Lawrence, Kansas would be one of the few cities completely unaffected by nuclear war, because it's near the exact geographic center of the continental United States.

 Immediately after the film's original broadcast, it was followed by a special news program, featuring a live discussion between scientist Dr. Carl Sagan (who opposed the use of nuclear weapons) and Conservative writer William F. Buckley (who promoted the concept of "nuclear deterrence").
 It was during this heated discussion, aired live on network television, where Dr. Sagan introduced the world to the concept of "nuclear winter" and made his famous analogy, "Imagine a room awash in gasoline, and there are two implacable enemies in that room.
 One of them has nine thousand matches, the other seven thousand matches.
 Each of them is concerned about who's ahead, who's stronger."

-Unable to get permission to use U.S. Department of Defense stock footage of mushroom clouds (although able to get stock footage of Minuteman III ICBM test launches), producers were forced to recreate mushroom clouds using special effects.
+Unable to get permission to use U.S. Department of Defense stock footage of mushroom clouds (although able to get stock footage of Minuteman III ICBM test launches), producers were forced to re-create mushroom clouds using visual effects.

-Director Nicholas Meyer so battled with network censors and the US government over the content, namely the graphic violence, of this film, he quit the production during the editing stages and threatened to petition the DGA to have his name removed from the film.
-While he did eventually relent and return to the production, he vowed to never work in the medium of television again.
+Director Nicholas Meyer fought network censors and the U.S. government so frequently about the film's content, particularly the violence, that he quit the production during the editing stages and threatened to petition the DGA to have his name removed.
+He eventually relented and returned to the production, but he vowed to never work in television again.

 When originally televised, the Presidential speech via radio was delivered by a voice actor who sounded much like Ronald Reagan.
 This speech was re-voiced by a different actor for the VHS/DVD releases and the version which airs on cable television.
 Conversely, a startling close-up of a screaming hospital patient was excised from the original ABC telecast, but restored for the home video and cable versions of the film.

 One cut scene depicted two groups of students at the University of Kansas fighting each other over remaining food stocks.
-The first group comprised of student athletes while the second group comprised of science students led by Prof. Huxley.
+The first group comprised of student athletes, while the second group comprised of science students led by Professor Huxley (John Lithgow).

-During the attack sequence, there are several cuts of footage acquired during the U.S. atomic testing that took place in the 1950's.
-The nuclear yield on these tests ranged from 15 to 47 kilotons.
-In the early 1980's the Soviet Union had deployed ICBM forces with multiple warheads that carried hydrogen weapons with a yield between 1000 to 5000 kilotons (1 to 5 megatons).
+During the attack sequence, there are several cuts of footage acquired during the U.S. atomic testing that took place in the 1950s.
+The nuclear yield on these tests ranged from fifteen to forty-seven kilotons.
+In the early 1980s, the Soviet Union had deployed ICBM forces with multiple warheads that carried hydrogen weapons with a yield between one thousand and five thousand kilotons (one to five megatons).

-The Opening credits features an updated version of the selection "The Old South" from "The River" by Virgil Thomson.
-The Closing credits feature an updated instrumental of the hymn "How Firm a Foundation," which itself inspired some of Thomson's work, notably "The River."
+The opening credits featured an updated version of the selection "The Old South" from "The River" by Virgil Thomson.
+The closing credits featured an updated instrumental of the hymn "How Firm a Foundation", which itself inspired some of Thomson's work, notably "The River".

-Arthur Ashe: Tennis great and 1980s ABC Sports commentator Arthur Ashe appears as a TV news reader during the scene in which the University of Kansas students are discussing the developing crisis during enrollment.
-Ashe died of complications from AIDS in 1993.
-He had contracted the disease during a blood transfusion associated with open heart surgery performed around the time of this film.
+Arthur Ashe: A television news reader during the scene in which the University of Kansas students are discussing the developing crisis during enrollment.
+Ashe died of A.I.D.S. complications in 1993.
+He contracted the disease from a blood transfusion during open heart surgery he had around the time of this film.

 The trivia item below may give away important plot points.

-The original script had an on camera death scene for Nurse Bower, who asked whether the living really did envy the dead.
-The scene was cut, however, and Bower died off camera.
-One of the doctors said meningitis was the cause of her death, however, the sound was so garbled in the first viewing that many viewers could not hear the cause of death at all.
+In the original script, Nurse Nancy Bauer (JoBeth Williams), who asked whether the living really did envy the dead, died on-camera.
+The scene was cut, and Bower died off-camera.
+One of the doctors said she died of meningitis.
+However, the sound was so garbled in the first viewing, that many viewers couldn't hear the cause of death at all.